Where Cyberpunk is dystopian

 ' institute a world similar to that feared by the likes of George Orwell

 , only with more consumerism, mindless hedonism and porn advertising.
-Surveillance and computer networks will create Big Brother and make privacy obsolete
+Surveillance and computer networks would create Big Brother and make privacy obsolete

 were going to stomp out individual rights and enslave creativity for the sake of Profit